CIT2202/design-a-page/README.md

 2. Add some validation.
     * Add some simple validation to determine whether or not the user has completed all the fields.
-    * Make sure the user has selects different colours for the background and the text
+    * Make sure the user has selected different colours for the background and the text.

 3. Make a 'postback' form
     * Modify your application to create a 'postback' form, where the PHP code and the HTML form are in a single file.